simeks/deform/README.md

 `block_size` size of the block (in voxels) for the block-wise solver.
 A block size of (0,0,0) will result in a single block for the whole volume.

-`block_energy_epsilon`, epsilon applied when determining if a solution is good enough.
+`block_energy_epsilon`, minimum percentage decrease of the block energy required to accept a solution.
 Higher epsilon will result in lower run time but also lower quality.

 `step_size`, this is the step size in [mm] that the solver will use.